nightwatchjs/nightwatch-docs/guide/configuration/using-env-variables-in-your-config.md

 ---
-title: Use ENV variables.
+title: Use ENV variables
-description: Learn about how to specify Environment varaibles in config file.
+description: Learn about how to specify Environment variables in your Nightwatch config file.
 ---

-## Use ENV variables
+<div class="page-header"><h1>Use ENV variables</h1></div>

 Any config value in either `nightwatch.conf.js` or `nightwatch.json` can be specified as the name of an environment variables.
 Nightwatch will automatically populate the value, if found, from `process.env`.